MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-install-os.md

 ms.reviewer: jgerend
 ---

-# Install Azure Stack HCI version 22H2
+# Install the  Azure Stack HCI version 22H2 operating system (preview)

 > Applies to: Azure Stack HCI, version 22H2 (preview)

-The Azure Stack HCI, version 22H2 Preview operating system (OS) is installed locally using a a USB drive or other media that can boot from a VHDX file.
+The  Azure Stack HCI version 22H2 operating system (OS) is installed locally using a USB drive or other media that can boot from a VHDX file.

 The installation includes an OS image and a deployment tool that allows a physical server to boot from a VHDX file.
 This is different from how Azure Stack HCI has been installed in the past.
 Two folders are included with the installation: *Cloud* and *Image*.